toem/impulse.vscode/README.md

 ## License

 see [LICENSE.md](LICENSE.md)

 see [Licensing options](https://toem.de/index.php/pricing/pricing-options)

+**Our guiding principle for this and all subsequent versions is:**

-* Non-commercial use is free including all features.
+* Non-commercial use is free - including all features.
-* Commercial use is free including essential features.
+* Commercial use is free only for essential features.

+*This beta version does not require any license keys.*

 ## Requirements